tsmatz/tensorflow-tensorrt-python/README.md

 > Note : To run Tesla T4 instance (VM), please increase (request) quota in your Azure subscription.<br>

-2. Python 3.6 is already installed in this virtual machine.<br>
+2. Python 3.6 is already installed in this virtual machine (VM).<br>
 Login to this VM and check the version of Python as follows.

 ```bash